Search sheldonbrown.com and sheldonbrown.org

 The major difference between pre-1997 Dura-Ace and the rest of the Shimano lines is the cable travel of the rear derailer.
 Old Dura-Ace used a shorter amount of cable travel per shift.
 This has to do with the geometry of the cable attachment.
 Since the cable moved a shorter distance per shift, effects of cable friction or inaccurate cable adjustment were magnified.

 With the introduction of the 6-speed 600EX S.I.S. group, the cable attachment on the rear derailer changed, so that the cable had to move farther per shift.
 This change reduced cable tension, reduced the effects of cable misadjustment and friction, and generally made for a more forgiving system.
-All subsequent S.I.S. groups matched the travel of the 600EX, and the same geometry was adapted for 9-speed Dura-Ace when it was introduced in 1997.
+The same geometry was adapted for 9-speed Dura-Ace when it was introduced in 1997.
+All subsequent S.I.S. groups match the travel of the 600EX, except the 10-speed "Shadow" XTR derailers and shifters, which have an even longer cable travel..

 The yellow areas in the table below show where the the most common Shimano rear derailers won't work, or need a modified cable routing to work.